Furk4nBulut/Youtube-Basic-Clone-Django/README.md

-Everything should be ready after this fallowing stepts
+Everything should be ready after this following stepts